jonmmay/sketch-scrollmotion/README.md

 You can [Download Zip](https://github.com/jonmmay/sketch-scrollmotion/archive/master.zip) to the right and double-click on the .sketchplugin file to install.

 ## How to use it
-* Run this plugin from the Plugins menu or by using the `Control + S` hotkey to export your layers overlays in an applet
+* Run this plugin from the Plugins menu or by using the `Control + S` hotkey to export your layers as overlays in an applet
-  * Layers are exported as image or text overlay.
+  * All layers are exported as image or text overlay.
 Additional overlay types are supported using a set of specific identifier
   * Artboards are exported as pages within a single pageset
   * Images will be named based on the layer name and will be exported at @1x and @2x for retina devices
   * The plugin will request the location of custom fonts but will default to "Arial" for missing fonts